padraignix/padraignix.github.io/_posts/2020-1-07-htb-machine-craft.md

     connection.close()
 {% endhighlight %}

-<p>We copy this file and make slight modifications to see if we can enumerate a bit of data.
+<p>We copy this file and make slight modifications to see if we can enumerate some data from the mysql instance.
 Firstly, and this is the part that tripped me up for much too long, we need to change <code>cursor.fetchone()</code> to <code>cursor.fetchall()</code>.
-This little oversight caused me a lot of pain and ended sneding down a few rabbit holes before realizing my mistakes.
+This little oversight caused me a lot of pain and ended up sending me down a few rabbit holes before realizing my mistakes.
 With fetchall set, we can change the query itself to:</p>

 {% highlight python %}
 sql = "SELECT * FROM user"
 {% endhighlight %}

-<p>By using "SHOW TABLES" instead of the query above we could enumerate the <code>user</code> and <code>brew</code> tables, however I initially took a guess and assumed a table <code>user</code> would exist.
-The final code ends up looking like the following.</p>
+<p>We could use "SHOW TABLES" instead of the query above to determine the tables <code>user</code> and <code>brew</code> would exist, however I initially took a guess and assumed a table <code>user</code> would be present.
+The final code used ends up looking like the following.</p>

 {% highlight python %}
 #!/usr/bin/env python